EVM Trading

 Pre-trade security checks

-Before any EVM swap is submitted, the trading engine runs a pre-trade report using two security providers.
+Before an EVM swap is submitted, the trading engine runs the available pre-trade checks and reports provider availability explicitly.

 GoPlus Token Security (trading_security_goplus_token_security)